Felipalds/pthreads-with-sdl2/README.md

-# pthreads with sdl2 - A operating systems subject work
+# pthreads with sdl2 - An operating systems subject work
 > A masterpiece of computer science!

 ## How does it works?